S3-working-group/s3-handbook/navigation-meeting.md

 * usually ~60 min
 * regular cadence, usually 2-4 weeks
-* administrative matters
-* scheduled review of policies
-* consent to development plans

 ## Navigation Meeting Structure

 * Opening Round
     * attune to one another and to the driver the circle serves